Pattachitra: Origin

-Theme and Style
+Theme and style

 The theme of Odia painting centres round the Jagannath and the Vaishnava sect.
-Since beginning of Pattachitra culture, Lord Jagannath who was an incarnation of Lord Krishna has been the major source of inspiration.
+Since the beginning of Pattachitra culture, Lord Jagannath who was an incarnation of Lord Krishna has been the major source of inspiration.
 The subject matter of Pattachitra is mostly mythological, religious stories and folk lore.
 Themes are chiefly on Lord Jagannath and Radha-Krishna, different "Vesas" of Shri Jagannath, Balabhadra and Subhadra, temple activities, the ten incarnations of Vishnu basing on the 'Gita Govinda' of Jayadev, Kama Kujara Navagunjara, Ramayana, Mahabharata.
 The individual paintings of gods and goddesses are also being painted.

-The Pattachitra style are mix of both folk and classical elements but leanings more towards folk forms.
+The Pattachitra style is a mix of both folk and classical elements, but leans more towards folk forms.
 The dress style has Mughal influences.
 All of the poses have been confined to a few well-defined postures.
 These are not free from monotonous repetitions, though at times this is necessary to accentuate the narrative character of the style.
 The lines are bold and clean and angular and sharp.
-Generally, there are no landscapes, perspectives, and distant views.
+Generally, there are no landscapes, perspectives, or distant views.
 All the incidents are seen in close juxtaposition.
-The background on which the figures are represented, is delineated with decorations of flowers and foliages and is mostly painted in red colour.
+The background on which the figures are represented is delineated with decorations of flowers and foliage, and is mostly painted in red colour.
 All the paintings are given decorative borders.
 The whole painting is conceived in the form of a design on a given canvas.